China not emerging as lifeline for sanction-slammed Russian economy

 U.S. targets major Russian banks and tech sector with sweeping sanctions and export controls following Ukraine invasion

-China’s public stance has been to repeat its long-held opposition to sanctions imposed outside of the United Nations framework, and its statements on Ukraine have charted a narrow course between support for Russia’s position by blaming NATO and the United States while claiming Beijing remains neutral and respects the sovereignty of all countries, including Ukraine.
+China’s public stance has been to repeat its long-held opposition to sanctions imposed outside the United Nations framework, and its statements on Ukraine have charted a narrow course.
+Beijing has supported Russia’s position by blaming NATO and the United States while claiming that China remains neutral and respects the sovereignty of all countries, including Ukraine.

 China’s companies and banks, however, appear to be seeking to avoid being pulled into Moscow’s standoff with the West.

-Without making public statements, some Chinese institutions appear to be quietly adhering to sanctions and there are few signs of significant attempts to create a lifeline for the Russian economy.
+Without making public statements, some Chinese institutions appear to be quietly adhering to sanctions, and there are few signs of significant attempts to create a lifeline for the Russian economy.
 According to Bloomberg News, two of China’s biggest commercial banks, Bank of China and the Industrial and Commercial Bank of China (ICBC), in recent days restricted financing or purchases of Russian commodities.

-China’s announcement in February to lift restrictions on Russian wheat imports received a lot of attention, but it was just the fulfillment of a pledge made much earlier after concerns about the presence of dwarf bunt fungus found in previous shipments had been resolved.
+China’s announcement in February lifting restrictions on Russian wheat imports received a lot of attention, but it was just the fulfillment of a pledge made much earlier after concerns about the presence of dwarf bunt fungus found in previous shipments had been resolved.

-Natural gas imports is one area where China has the potential to aid Russia by replacing European demand, as the Chinese government looks to ease its dependence on coal.
+Natural gas imports mark one area where China has the potential to aid Russia by replacing European demand, as the Chinese government looks to ease its dependence on coal.

 Imports to China of Russian gas rose by 50 percent in 2021 after a pipeline connecting Siberia to northeastern Chinese provinces opened in 2019.
 The two countries agreed to a 30-year supply deal in February and are working on plans for a second pipeline.

 However, surging gas prices caused by the Ukraine conflict may give China pause, after analysts were already predicting lower imports for the year.
-Beijing may also be wary of replacing U.S. gas imports with Russian ones, after it is already missing purchase targets under a “phase one” trade deal made in early 2020 with the Trump administration.
+Beijing may also be wary of replacing U.S. gas imports with Russian ones, after it is already missing purchase targets under a “phase one” trade deal reached in early 2020 with the Trump administration.

 Similarly for Chinese technology groups, undermining business relationship with the West to build up ties with Russia is not an attractive trade-off.
 For many of China’s leading technology companies, business with Europe and North America dwarfs that with Russia, especially when it comes to purchases of cutting-edge equipment.

 “China would risk losing access to technologies from the West if it ignores restrictions on Russia.
-And the West has far more to offer than Russia in terms of semiconductors, software, and high-end industrial goods,” said Dan Wang, a Shanghai-based technology analysts for research firm Gavekal Dragonomics.
+And the West has far more to offer than Russia in terms of semiconductors, software and high-end industrial goods,” said Dan Wang, a Shanghai-based technology analyst for research firm Gavekal Dragonomics.

 Even for two leading Chinese technology companies sanctioned by the United States — telecom giant Huawei and microchip manufacturer SMIC — the upside is limited for a pivot to Russia.